cpalmer-ios/hotel-app/README.md

 ## Mongo Database

 The database is using Mongo DB.
 The Schema Types can be found in the api/models folder.
 The connection string is setup to work locally so be sure to install mongo on your local machine.
+The connection string can be found in the .env.example file.
+Just copy the values over to an .env file before running the API (once mongo is installed).

 [Vist This Link](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x-tarball/)